facebook/relay/vscode-extension/README.md

 ## Configuration

+Some of the configuration options for this extension only apply depending on whether you have a single or multiple Relay configs in your project.

+### Common Configuration Options

-- `relay.autoStartCompiler` (default: `false`) Whether or not we should automatically start the Relay Compiler in watch mode when you open a project.
+#### `relay.autoStartCompiler` (default: `false`)

+Whether or not we should automatically start the Relay Compiler in watch mode when you open a project.

-- `relay.compilerOutputLevel` (default: `verbose`) Specify the output level of the Relay compiler.
+#### `relay.compilerOutputLevel` (default: `verbose`)

+Specify the output level of the Relay compiler.
 The available options are

 - quiet
 - quiet-with-errors
 - verbose
 - debug

-- `relay.lspOutputLevel` (default: `quiet-with-errors`) Specify the output level of the Relay language server.
+#### `relay.lspOutputLevel` (default: `quiet-with-errors`)

+Specify the output level of the Relay language server.
 The available options are

 - quiet
 - quiet-with-errors
 - verbose
 - debug

-- `relay.pathToBinary` (default: `null`) A path relative to the Relay binary relative to the root of your project.
+#### `relay.pathToBinary` (default: `null`)

+A path to the Relay binary relative to the root of your project.
 If this is not specified, we will try to find one in your `node_modules` folder.

-- `relay.projects` (default: `null`) An array of project configuration in the form `{name: string, rootDirectory: string, pathToConfig: string}`.
-If omitted, it is assumed your workspace uses a single Relay config and the compiler will search for your config file.
-But you can also use this configuration if your Relay config is in a nested directory.
-This configuration must be used if your workspace has multiple Relay projects, each with their own config file.
+### Single Relay Config Options

+#### `relay.name` (default: `default`)

-  - `name`: The name of the project.
+The name of the project.
 This will be used to display messages related to the project's output.

+#### `relay.rootDirectory` (default: Root of project)

-  - `rootDirectory`: A path relative to the root of your VSCode project for the extension to work from.
-The default value is the root of your project.
+A path relative to the root of your VSCode project for the extension to work from.
 This will change where we start looking for the relay-compiler node module.
-This will also affect where the LSP server is started, therefore affecting how the relay config is found.
+This will also affect where the LSP server is started, therefore affecting how the Relay config is found.
 This is helpful if your project is in a nested directory.

+#### `relay.pathToConfig` (default: `null`)

-  - `pathToConfig`: Path to a relay config relative to the `rootDirectory`.
+Path to a Relay config relative to the `rootDirectory`.
 Without this, the compiler will search for your config.
-This is helpful if your relay project is in a nested directory.
+This is helpful if your Relay project is in a nested directory.

+### Multiple Relay Config Options

+#### `relay.projects` (default: `null`)

+An array of project configuration in the form `{name: string, rootDirectory: string, pathToConfig: string}`.
+If omitted, it is assumed your workspace uses a single Relay config and the compiler will search for your config file.
+But you can also use this configuration if your Relay config is in a nested directory.
+This configuration must be used if your workspace has multiple Relay projects, each with their own config file.

 ## Features